 Bottom

-Generous concave blending into a double through the fins.
+Subtle single concave into a spiral V through the fins.

 Deck